It’s Halloween on the 31st October, the night when ghosts and witches are said to appear.

 ♦ skeleton in the cupboard – a skeleton in the cupboard is something that might bring shame or embarrassment to a family or person if other people know about it.

-Mrs Mills has a skeleton in the cupboard: in 2002 she was caught stealing money from her employer.
+Mrs Mills has a skeleton in the cupboard: she was caught stealing money from her employer in 2002.

 ♦ skeleton staff – a skeleton staff is the smallest number of people needed to do a job.